Oleksandr Usyk retains WBC heavyweight title via controversial stoppage over Rico Verhoeven

 Key details reported by multiple sources:

-• Usyk dropped Verhoeven with a right uppercut in the final seconds of the 11th round, prompting the referee to stop the fight.
+- Usyk dropped Verhoeven with a right uppercut late in the 11th round, but the referee stopped the fight before Verhoeven could recover and the bell ring.

-• Verhoeven’s corner believed he had been saved by the bell before the referee intervened.
+- Verhoeven’s corner believed he had been saved by the bell, and he thanked Usyk for the opportunity post-fight.

 Points of Difference